harka069/GPS-receiver/development tools/FPGA/FPGA demo board/README.md

 # Lattice iCE40LP384 demo board
 This is a simple demo circuit using Lattice iCE40LP384 FPGA in QFN32 package.
 The configuration is stored in the SST25VF512A's 512 kB flash memory and can be programmed with the [Lattice LSO programmer](../Lattice_LSO_programmer).
-Most of the I/O pins are connected to 3mm THT LEDs, and three pins are connected to buttons.
-One pin is used for the global clock (crystal oscillator of arbitrary frequency up to 125 MHz), and one pin is connected to a BNC connector (Molex 73100) via a 220 Ohm resistor.
+Most of the I/O pins are connected to 3mm THT LEDs, while three pins are connected to buttons.
+One more pin is used for the global clock (crystal oscillator of arbitrary frequency up to 125 MHz), and one pin is connected to a BNC connector (Molex 73100) via a 220 Ohm resistor.
 The QFN package (iCE40LP384) is designed for manual hot-air soldering.

 ![schematics](shematic_iCE40LP384_demo_board.svg?raw=true "iCE40LP384 demo board schematics")